openPMD/openPMD-standard/README.md

   - portability between various applications and differing algorithms
   - a unified open-access description for scientific data (publishing and archiving)
-  - a unified description for post-processing, visualization and analysis.
+  - a unified description for post-processing, visualization, and analysis.

 openPMD suits for **any kind of hierarchical, self-describing** data format, such as, but not limited to